Application Development Kit (ADK)

 INSTALLER_FINISHPAGE_SHOWREADME_NOTCHECKED

-to 1 to uncheck the show readme check box by default.
+Set INSTALLER_FINISHPAGE_SHOWREADME_NOTCHECKED to 1 to leave the Show readme checkbox unchecked by default.

 INSTALLER_FINISHPAGE_SHOWREADME_TEXT